okruz/BSplinebasis/README.md

 ## Why BSplines?
 ### Advantages of using BSplines
-BSplines have a number of advantagous properties for the use as basis functions.
+BSplines have a number of advantageous properties for the use as basis functions.
 Some of these advantages are:

 * They are very versatile and can be adapted to many different problems.
 * The parametrization is very intuitive.
-* They have a finite support, ensuring that each spline overlaps only with a few neighbour splines.
+* They have a finite support, ensuring that each spline overlaps only with a few neighbor splines.
 They can therefore be used in sparse-matrix scenarios.
 * Many integrals can easily be evaluated analytically which makes the calculations quite fast and reasonably accurate.

 For a case study on the numerical properties of a BSpline basis, see [here](readme/convergence.md).

 ### Disadvantages of using BSplines

-* They are only finitely many times continously differentiable.
+* They are only finitely many times continuously differentiable.
 Please make sure to also read the [Cautions](#cautions) section.
 * They are not orthogonal.
 Using the BSplines as basis functions in eigenvalue problems will usually result in generalized, algebraic eigenvalue problems of the kind `A x = lambda B x` (still self-adjoint, though).

 ## Usage of the library